Battle of Vittorio Veneto: Assessment

 German chief-of-staff Erich Ludendorff, a prominent World War I figure, stressed the importance of the battle, claiming that its outcome prompted the collapse of the Austro-Hungarian monarchy, "dragging Germany in its fall".
-In his memories Ludendorff wrote: "The Austro-Hungarian Army had completely dissolved as a result of the fighting in Upper Italy between the 24th October and the 4th November.
+In his memoir Ludendorff wrote: "The Austro-Hungarian Army had completely dissolved as a result of the fighting in Upper Italy between the 24th October and the 4th November.

 Hostile forces were moving on Innsbruck.
 G.H.Q. took comprehensive measures for the protection of the southern frontier of Bavaria.
 In the Balkan theatre we held the Danube.

 We stood alone in the world.

 At the beginning of November the Revolution, the work of the Independent Socialists, broke out, starting in the navy."

 German historian Ernst Nolte contended that Vittorio Veneto was "an encounter which had merely given the coup de grace to the abandoned army of an already crumbling state."